-Blacknight is another host that offers a choice of control panels for its dedicated servers.
-Our users have given Blacknight high marks for its support, uptime, features, and value, so we rate it as another good choice for a dedicated server with Plesk.
+Hostgator is another host that offers a choice of control panels for its dedicated servers.
+Users have given Hostgator high marks for its support, uptime, features, and value, so we rate it as another good choice for a dedicated server with Plesk.

 What is Plesk?